Hofls/useful-info/ideas-strategies-concepts/generic-concepts.md

 * `Learning organization` - facilitates the learning of its members and continuously transforms itself
 * `OKR` - Objectives and key results, it's a goal-setting framework
 * `Gamification` - add gaming elements to experience in order to motivate/engage users
+* `Randomized controlled trial` - randomly divide people into two groups (trial and control)
+    * Give real medicine to trial group, fake medicine to control group.
+Measure and compare results.
+* `Anti-pattern` - popular/common solution to a problem that is wrong/ineffective
+* `Dark pattern` - typical immoral solution to a problem